Frequently Asked Questions

 Do you offer remote or virtual lessons?

 Yes.
-We try to accommodate all families as well as instructors and offer lessons via Zoom.
+In-person lessons are ideal for the best learning experience.
+However, we try to accommodate all families as well as instructors and offer lessons via Zoom.

 Where do I get my child’s instrument?

 Your private teacher can help you decide which violin size is right for your child (1/8, 1/4, 1/2, 3/4, or full) and let you know if they have a preference for any particular shop in town.
 Many parents choose to rent a quality violin while their child(ren) take lessons, as they will outgrow the smaller sizes.
 We typically recommend: Voss Violins, Ron Sachs, or Ken Stanton.

 I heard Suzuki students start when they are four years old.
 Will my older child feel out of place?

 Not at all.
 We have students who start at many different ages – all of whom can be successful.
 We also offer group lesson opportunities for students of all ages and levels of experience.

 Lessons for beginners are typically 30 minutes, and lessons for more advanced students can be 45 or 60 minutes.
 Group class is 45 minutes and orchestra is 1.5 hours.